gustavkrist/vscode-markdown/installation.md

 Click extensions in the sidebar, then the three dots in the upper right corner of the menu, then install from VSIX and locate the downloaded file.

+Or you can open the command pallet and type vsix, and there should be a command to install from VSIX.

 ## Notes

 The completion seems to break when R Markdown All In One is enabled